 Cave monastery is situated near Sinca Veche and was rehabilitated and promoted by a local emigrated to the United States.
-The origin of the monastery is unclear, leaving room for numerous interpretations.
-Some people say that would be of Dacian origin, others that would be of proto-Christian - because of lack altar crucifix and eccentric, but the generally accepted version is that the monastery was built around 1742, when Orthodox churches were removed by empire, which brought in place Roman - Catholic.
+The origin of the monastery is still unclear, leaving room for numerous interpretations.
+Some people say that would be of Dacian origin, others that would be of proto-Christian - because of lack altar and crucifix eccentric, but the generally accepted version is that the monastery was built around 1742, when Orthodox churches were removed by empire, which brought Roman instead - Catholic.
 Currently, a foundation dealing with transformation in ecumenical monastery.

 Ohaba water mill

 Other sights of interest are Ohaba water mill, used in wood processing and is still functional and folk art museum that was founded by engineer George Radocea and decorations containing objects specific to each area that he visited in Romania.

 (Translated by Google Translate)

 - Artistic and historical sites